haberdashPI/navy_aba/data/participant_notes.md

 skeptical and/or uncertain looks we were getting from participants.
 This also seems to have reduced the number of participants who respond with stream-1 resposnes only.

-* 1104 - had a weave on and not sure if understood instructions properly and only reported 1 stream
-* 1105 - clearly understood instructions but only reported 18 switches
-* Jessica - ICA reveals large artifacts on right frontal electrodes /... and she only got sleep for one hour the previous night ...
-Alpha
-* 1107 - they only responded 1 stream

 **BEFORE 1108** - no participants before this were run on the qualtrics survey, just the initial screener, becuase it took us up to the 2 hour mark to finish